Designated Substances Policy

 - Supervisors shall consult with the Environmental Health and Safety (EHS) unit prior to introducing a designated substance in the workplace.

-- Supervisors shall complete an assessment to determine if a potential exposure exists and if a control program is required, in consultation with EHS.
+- If a worker is likely to be exposed to a designated substance in the workplace, the supervisors shall complete a designated substance assessment to determine if a control program is required, in consultation with EHS.

 - Designated substances assessments shall be completed in consultation with the local Joint Health and Safety Committee.